danielenapo/CoAPServer_Thesis/README.md

-# SimpleCoAPServer
+# CoAPServer Thesis
-simple CoAP server in java for test purposes
+CoAP server in java, made using Californium, to communicate with the AR client of my thesis' project.
+It also contains some clients for tests purposes.

-## Firewall note
+## NOTE (firewall)
-On windows, to be able to recieve requests on the server, turn off windows firewall or add a rule for CoAP packets (protocol UDP, port 5683)
+On windows, be sure to turn off windows firewall or add a rule to allow CoAP packets **(protocol UDP, port 5683)**